Updated: Jun 24

-In a large pan heat the oil, add the cumin seeds and asafoetida.
+In a large pan, heat the oil and add the cumin seeds and asafoetida.
 Then add the diced potatoes, carrots, ginger paste, chilli paste, sugar and salt.

-Mix well, cook on medium-low heat occasionally stirring to ensure it does not stick to the pan.
+Mix well and cook on medium-low heat, occasionally stirring to ensure it does not stick to the pan.

 Once the potatoes and carrots are cooked; then add the onions, peas, chopped coriander, lime juice and taj laving masala.

-In a small bowl take the plain flour and add about 4-5 tbsp of water and mix well keeping the flour glue-like consistency, the paste is ready.
+In a small bowl, take the plain flour, add about 4-5 tbsp of water, and mix well, keeping the flour glue-like consistency until the paste is ready.

-Peel two sheets of the samosa pastry, place it on a chopping broad, from one end make a triangle shape, dip your finger in the paste and spread it across the straight edge.
+Peel two sheets of the samosa pastry and place them on a chopping board; from one end, make a triangle shape, dip your finger in the paste and spread it across the straight edge.

-Turn the cone over, so the pointed end is at the bottom.
-Using a spoon fill the cone with the pea filling to ⅔ of the way up.
+Turn the cone over so the pointed end is at the bottom.
+Using a spoon fill the cone with the filling to ⅔ off the way up.

 Seal the opening with the paste, creating a triangle pastry.
 Lie on the tray and pat down to even the filling out.
-Repeat with the remaining pastry sheets until all the samosa are made, deep fry till golden brown on medium heat.
+Repeat with the remaining pastry sheets until all the samosas are ready, and deep fry until golden brown on medium heat.